Exploring a New Dimension:

 Necromancy for Beginners

 In both Asian and European storytelling traditions, the stories of spirits, ghosts and other worldly beings hold a strong importance in their culture.
 These stories, now often forgotten in the narratives of the contemporary world, will be re-explored and retold in a new immersive multimedia music project.
-Necromancy for Beginners hopes to take the audience on a journey between the worlds of the living and the non-living.
-Proposed as a part concert, part seance, part artificial reality, part storytelling, part A.I, Necromancy for Beginners aims to create a new work that blends the traditional with the modern, and explores how the digital realm can be seen as a metaphor for the spiritual realm and vice versa.
+Necromancy for Beginners takes the audience on a journey between the worlds of the living and the non-living.
+Proposed as a part concert, part seance, part artificial reality, part storytelling, Necromancy for Beginners aims to create a new work that blends the traditional with the modern, and explores how the digital realm can be seen as a metaphor for the spiritual realm and vice versa.

 A series of ritualistic seances are performed by a group of musicians.
 These rituals